 - Experience in supply chain management.

-- A strong understanding how events in the supply chain affect other departments within the company.
+- A strong understanding of how events in the supply chain affect other departments within the company.

 - Cultural expertise, especially since most supply chains are now global.